 - Do I have to send the original of my degree certificate?

 - How long does it take you to acknowledge that you have correctly received my supplementary information materials?

 When you send us missing documents at our request, the status update is not instantaneous: it might take between 7 and 15 days to update.

 Please be patient and avoid sending several copies of the same document.
 It will only slow down the process!
 Once we have checked out your documents, you will be able to see it directly on your online space.

 - I passed the Baccalaureat in France, and the year after I got the High School Diploma in the US.
 Which admission procedure should I apply through?

 In this case, eligibility depends on the first obtained diploma.
 You must therefore apply through the exam entry procedure and because you received your diploma the previous year you must first request a waiver in order to be eligible to apply.
 You are not an eligible applicant through the international admission procedure.

 - I do not have a credit card, how do I pay the application fee?

 If you cannot pay by credit card, you may ask us for the required information to pay by bank transfer.
 You must send us a proof of payment in the form of an official bank confirmation.
-Once the payment has been registered it will be updated in the online application, you will receive a confirmation of such in order for you to continue completing the form allowing you to submit it for review.
+Once the payment has been registered it will be updated in the online application, you will receive a confirmation in order for you to continue completing the form allowing you to submit it for review.